m3taxal/pokemon-battle-ai/README.md

 Contains agent logic such as the main training loop and optimizing step.

 ## hyperparameters.yml
-Defined hyperparamters (such as learning rate, discount, ...) for agent.
+Defines hyperparameters (such as learning rate, discount, ...) for agent.

 ## dqn.py
 Contains DQN network architecture.
 We first embed moves, and then feed the concatenated field features and move features into the network.